 Using the form below, please identify the unexpected incremental expenses that you incurred because of the strike.
 Please upload all supporting documents to this form.
 The College will only consider documents attached to this form in its assessment of your claim.

 St. Clair College is committed to process the applications as quickly as possible.
-Payment will be made in the form of a cheque and can be picked up from the Financial Aid Office.
-A cheque will be issued provided your student account is up to date.
+Payment will be made in the form of a cheque and will be mailed to the address listed on your SIS account.
+A cheque will be issued provided your student account is up to date and tuition is paid in full.
 If your account is not up to date, a credit will be applied to your outstanding balance.
-Students will be notified by email when the cheque is ready.
-Students are required to bring identification upon picking up the cheque.
+Students will be notified by email when their application has been approved.
 In addition, the Financial Aid Office may require a Social Insurance Number (SIN) in order to update your file for T4A purposes.

 If your claim is denied, or if the amount of relief you receive is less than $500 and you disagree with the amount of relief you were given, you can appeal the college’s decision once.
 You must appeal within fourteen (14) days after the College’s decision is issued.
 You must submit your appeal in writing to the Financial Aid office in Room 166 in Windsor or Room T134A in Chatham.